yashpl/protobuf-decoder/README.md

 - Can I deserialize protobufs passed as URL or form parameters?

     > Yes, you can.
-In the 'Protobuf Editor' tab, add a parameter to
+In the 'Protobuf Decoder' tab, add a parameter to
     > the table.
 You can specify additional pre and post processing
     > rules, to handle base64 encoding or zlib compression.
 Don't forget
     > to check the enabled box for each rule once you're done.